jonnonz1/nz-statute-book/acts/public/1977/citizenship-act-1977.md

 ### 2 Consents given under section 3(5A)﻿(b) before commencement date
 Consents given under section 3(5A)﻿(b)﻿(i) or (ii) before the commencement date continue to have effect as if the 2018 Act had not been enacted.

+### Part 2 — Provisions relating to Adoption Amendment Act 2025

+### 3 Interpretation
+In this Part,—
+  - **amendment Act** means the Adoption Amendment Act 2025
+  - **commencement date** means the day after the amendment Act receives Royal assent
+  - **overseas adoption** has the same meaning as in section 2 of the Adoption Act 1955.

+### 4 Citizenship by descent continues for persons whose adoptions outside New Zealand were recognised before commencement date
+(1) This clause applies if, before the commencement date, a person— (a) was adopted pursuant to an overseas adoption that was recognised under section 17 of the Adoption Act 1955 (as then in force); and
+  (b) was deemed to be a child of a New Zealand citizen under section 3(2)﻿(b); and (c) had the status of a New Zealand citizen by descent by virtue of section 7(1).
+(2) On and after the commencement date, the person continues to be a New Zealand citizen by descent.
+(3) Subclause (2) applies whether or not before the commencement date an application was made under section 7(2) to register the person’s citizenship status.
+(4) This clause applies despite section 7 of the amendment Act.

 ## Schedule 1 — Oath of allegiance